msalahz/contactory/docs/ADR-003-internationalization.md

 - Don't use CSS transforms for RTL (e.g., `scaleX(-1)`) - use proper logical properties
 - Don't assume LTR layout in any component logic
 - Don't mix multiple languages in a single translation file
+- Don't use centralized `public/locales/` directory (breaks modular architecture)
+- Don't use HTTP backend for loading translations (unnecessary for two languages)

 ---